 Important: It is preferable to blow dirt out, rather than washing it out.
 If water is used, keep it away from electrical items and hydraulic valves.
 Do not use a high-pressure washer.
 High-pressure washing can damage the electrical system and hydraulic valves or deplete grease.

-- 7. Clean debris from the hood opening, muffler, and heat shields. - 8.
+- 7. Clean debris from the cooler fan grill on the hood. - 8.
 Close the hood.

 Cleaning the Chassis

 Service Interval: Every 100 hours-Check for dirt build-up in the chassis.